grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ca.md

 the control assessment plan is reviewed and approved by the authorizing official or designated representative prior to conducting the assessment;

-controls are assessed in the system and its environment of operation {{ insert: param, ca-02_odp.01 }} to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security requirements;
+controls are assessed in the system and its environment of operation the frequency at which to assess controls in the system and its environment of operation is defined; to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established security requirements;

-controls are assessed in the system and its environment of operation {{ insert: param, ca-02_odp.01 }} to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established privacy requirements;
+controls are assessed in the system and its environment of operation the frequency at which to assess controls in the system and its environment of operation is defined; to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting established privacy requirements;

 a control assessment report is produced that documents the results of the assessment;

-the results of the control assessment are provided to {{ insert: param, ca-02_odp.02 }}.
+the results of the control assessment are provided to individuals or roles to whom control assessment results are to be provided are defined;.

 Assessment, authorization, and monitoring policy